harryfinn/wordpress-skeleton/README.md

 mkdir your-wordpress-folder && cd your-wordpress-folder wp core download --locale=en_GB
 ```

-or if you have 'Oh my Zsh' installed you can simply use a shortcut:
+Or if you have 'Oh My Zsh' installed, you can simplify this with the take command which will create and swap into the directory:

 ```TXT
 take your-wordpress-folder && wp core download --locale=en_GB
 ```